jatin297/LRUCacheWithTTL/README.md

-LRU Cache - A Simple and Efficient Caching With Time-To-Live expiry feature in Go
+LRU Cache - A Simple and Efficient Caching With Time-To-Live Expiry in Go

-An LRU Cache storing frequently used data and evicting older or unused data automatically.
+An LRU Cache that stores frequently used data and automatically evicts older or unused data, with an added Time-To-Live (TTL) expiration feature for precise control over cached items.

-🚀 What It Does
+**🚀 What It Does**

-Core Features:
+**Core Features**
-- Stores data and removes the least recently used items when out of give caching capacity.
+- Smart Caching: Stores data and removes the least recently used items when the cache reaches its capacity.
-- Manages memory effectively by evicting old data.
+- Time-To-Live Expiry: Automatically removes keys that have expired based on their TTL, ensuring fresh data.
-- Handles simultaneous requests without issues like race condition.
+- Memory Efficiency: Evicts old data to optimize memory usage.

-Functionality:
+- Thread-Safe Design: Handles simultaneous requests without race conditions.

-- Retrieves and updates data in no time O(1) time-complexity for lookups and insertion in doubly linked list.
+**Functionality**
-- Customize you cache size limit.
+- Fast Operations: Retrieves and updates data with O(1) time complexity using a combination of a hash map and a doubly linked list.
-- Designed to perform well under many requests.
+- Active Expiration: Uses a Go ticker to periodically remove expired keys, running cleanup tasks concurrently for better performance.

-Easy to Use:
+- Dynamic Expiration Capacity: Adjusts the frequency of expiry checks based on workload, ensuring scalability.
-- Clean and organized code that’s easy to understand and modify.
+- Customizable Cache: Easily configure the cache size and expiration behavior to suit application needs.
-- Comes with Doubly Linked List tests to ensure it works as expected.
+- High Performance Under Load: Efficiently handles large numbers of read and write operations.